rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Instead of seeing a successful request, you should see the following GraphQL error after executing the GraphQL mutation for deleting a user.
+Instead of a successful request, you will see the following GraphQL error after executing the GraphQL mutation for deleting a user.
 That's because you haven't logged in as a user with an admin role.

 {{< highlight javascript >}}
 {